1. Home: Explore careers

 College

-You can do short courses in specific types of jewellery making at college, or through a private course provider like a jewellery studio or workshop.
+You can also do short courses in specific types of jewellery making at a college, or with a private course provider like a jewellery studio or workshop.

-Short courses vary in content and entrance requirements so it's worth checking carefully to make sure they cover what you need.
+Short courses vary in content, so it's important to check details carefully to make sure they cover what you want to do.

 Entry requirements